Pilot-Aided Distributed Multi-Group Multicast Precoding Design for Cell-Free Massive MIMO: Numerical Results and Discussion

 We begin by validating Proposition~\ref{pro:1} considering a centralized implementation.
 Figure~\ref{fig:gmseVsSmse} compares the average sum-group rate resulting from the sum-group MSE minimization (see Section~\ref{sec:problem_sum-groupMSE}) and the sum MSE minimization (see Section~\ref{sec:problem_sumMSE}) for different values of $\rho_{\bs}$.
 We observe that, as the SNR increases, the gap between the two curves does not increase.
 Therefore, at high SNR, the sum-group rate obtained with the sum MSE minimization closely approximates the one resulting from the sum-group MSE minimization.

-Figure~\ref{fig:rateVsItr} illustrates the average sum-group rate versus the number of bi-directional training iterations, where the \textit{Centralized} with perfect CSI is also included as an upper bound.
+Figure~\ref{fig:rateVsItr} illustrates the average sum-group rate as a function of the number of bi-directional training iterations, where the \textit{Centralized} with perfect CSI is also included as an upper bound.
 The proposed distributed precoding designs greatly outperform the local precoding designs.
 During the first few iterations, the \textit{Distributed~BR} and the \textit{Distributed~BR-GS} are superior to the \textit{Distributed~GB}.
-Indeed, in the distributed precoding designs with best-response updates, each BS greedily aims to reduce its individual MSE by exploiting its local interference covariance matrix, leading to a slower convergence to a solution of the sum MSE minimization.
-On the other hand, the \textit{Distributed~GB} directly targets to reduce the sum MSE and thus outperforms all the other distributed algorithms after a few iterations.
-The proposed distributed precoding designs eventually provide a better sum-group rate than the \textit{Centralized}.
-In fact, the iterative bi-directional training involves multiple pilot-aided channel estimations with independent AWGN realizations, whereas only one (antenna-specific) noisy channel estimate is used in the \textit{Centralized} (see \cite{Atz21}).
+Indeed, in the distributed precoding designs with best-response updates, each BS greedily aims to reduce its individual MSE by exploiting its local interference covariance matrix, yielding a slower convergence to a solution of the sum MSE minimization.
+On the other hand, the \textit{Distributed~GB} directly targets to reduce the sum MSE and thus outperforms all the other distributed algorithms after few iterations.
+The proposed distributed precoding designs eventually provide a higher sum-group rate than the \textit{Centralized}.
+In fact, the iterative bi-directional training involves multiple uplink-downlink training instances with independent AWGN realizations, whereas only one (antenna-specific) noisy channel estimate is used in the \textit{Centralized} (see~\cite{Atz21}).
+Therefore, the impact of AWGN on the distributed precoding designs is averaged out over the iterations and, eventually, the \textit{Distributed~BR} and \textit{Distributed~GB} outperform the \textit{Centralized}.
 As expected, the \textit{Local~MMSE} is the best among the local precoding designs as it exploits the local interference covariance matrix that is not considered in the \textit{Local~MF}.